botswana-harvard/edc-quota/README.md

         controller.get_all()
         controller.post_all()

 Recall with `edc_quota.client` a `quota` refers to a target count expected for a particular model.
-Unlike a `Quota` on the clients, `edc_quota.controller.Quota` on the controller does NOT refer to any models on the controller. `Quota` on the controller is a reference model of quotas that the controller manages for its clients.
+Unlike a `Quota` on the clients, `ControllerQuota` on the controller does NOT refer to any models on the controller. `ControllerQuota` on the controller is a reference model of quotas that the controller manages for its clients.
 There is one quota instance on the controller per client quota managed.

-Model `edc_quota.controller.quota_history` is added to each time the controller updates the quota on its clients.
+A new instance is added to model `edc_quota.controller.quota_history` for each client quota updated by the controller.

+The `Controller` accepts either an instance of `ControllerQuota` or the `app_label` and `model_name` needed to get the `ControllerQuota` instance.
+The `Controller` will raise a `ControllerQuota.DoesNotExist` error if the quota model instance is not active, expired, or does not exist.

+To get/post to a single client or a select list of clients, pass a list of client hostnames to the Controller:

+    controller = Controller(quota, clients=['host1', 'host2'])
+    controller.get_all()
+    controller.post_all()